Free Budapest Walking Tour by JetSettingFools.com

 Castle Hill sights: Mary Magdalene Church on Castle Hill

 Only the bell tower remains – and it sat in ruins for decades.
-The tower been re-opened to the public, and for a fee, visitors can climb to the top of the bell tower for incredible Budapest views.
+The tower has been re-opened to the public, and for a fee you can climb to the top for incredible Budapest views.

 Castle Hill sights: The Sandor Palace, home of the president's office

-Once the residence of kings and governors, today Sandor Palace is the official residence of the President of Hungary.
-Built in the early 1800s, the Neo-classical palace was built for Count Vincent Sandor.
-Heavily bombed during WWII, gutted and left in ruins, Sandor Palace has been restored according to original plans.
+This Neo-classical palace was built for Count Vincent Sandor in the early 1800s.
+Heavily bombed during WWII, gutted and left in ruins, it has been restored according to original plans.

-Directly opposite the Sandor Palace is an ornate gate that leads to the front of the Buda Castle.
+Directly opposite is an ornate gate that leads to the front of the Buda Castle.
 The back of the castle can also be explored; don’t miss out on the ruins!

 Buda Castle Royal Palace